 Here’s the swimmer’s guide to swim fins: when to use them, how to pick out a pair that matches your goals in the water, and reviews of some the best swim fins available.

-Training with swim fins is quite simply, the best.
+Training with fins is simply the best.

 You get to experience speeds that your heroes swim at (or faster).
 Being able to power through the water at a velocity that you can only dream about doing with regular swimming is intoxicating, and a top reason why we all scramble for them the moment coach scrawls “w. fins” on the whiteboard.

 But training with fins is more than just going really, really fast.

 It can also help us become better swimmers sans fins as well, help improve ankle flexibility, and improve the weakest part of our kick–the upkick.

 In this guide to swim fins we are going to cover a whole bunch of stuff, like:

 - The research showing what happens when we kick with fins on;

 - The reasons they can be so effective at helping us become better swimmers;